Sweden - Education

 Countries in which education is a priority of Swedish bilateral cooperation

 MFA guides overall strategy for global education ODA, Sida manages implementation

-The Minister for International Development Cooperation and Climate, at the Ministry of Foreign Affairs (MFA), oversees development policy and financing, and decides on core funding allocations to multilateral organizations.
-Sida manages bilateral funding, and disbursements to specific multilateral organizations for education, including GPE.
-Within Sida, the unit for Global Social Development in the Department for International Organizations and Policy Support (INTEM) holds primary responsibility for Sida's overall global education policy.
+The Ministry for Foreign Affairs oversees development policy and financing and decides on some core funding allocations to multilateral organizations.
+Sida manages bilateral funding and disbursements to specific multilateral organizations for education, including UNESCO and GPE, under the 'sustainable development' thematic funding line.
+Within Sida, the unit for Global Social Development in the Department for International Organizations and Policy Support (INTEM) holds primary responsibility for Sida's global education portfolio.
 For country-specific programming, the respective regional departments take the lead.